darwinia-network/docs/docs/ecosystem.md

 # Ecosystem Collaboration

 Welcome to the Darwinia ecosystem!
 We're here to help developers build amazing decentralized applications (dApps) that can interact with our blockchain.
 Our ecosystem is filled with tools and resources to make this possible.
-Check out what's already been built on our network at [this site](https://apps.darwinia.network/).
+Check out what's already been built on our network at [Darwinia Ecosystem App Site](https://apps.darwinia.network/).
 We encourage you to join us and start building your own dApps!

 ## Roadmap